 Previously I introduced Bigelow Aerospace (BA) and expandable modules.

-The DEPOT orbit is expected to be lower than GATEWAY and support lunar surface operation.
-Currently NASA is considering using GATEWAY as a cojoined craft for Mars operations.
+The DEPOT orbit was expected to be lower than GATEWAY and support lunar surface operation.